 - A single, national standard focused on protecting people from substantial harm is preferred because it would provide companies and customers with consistent, actionable notice of a data breach.

-- Notice requirements that are not related to prospective harm only burden companies and confuse customers with notifications that are not actionable.
-These requirements should be uniform, maintain consistent thresholds for reporting, and provide a reasonable notice timeframe.
+- Notice requirements that are not related to actual harm only burden companies and confuse customers with notifications that are not actionable.
+These requirements should be uniform across agencies and jurisdictions, maintain consistent thresholds for reporting, and provide a reasonable notice timeframe.

 - The distinction between an account takeover and a data breach should be explicitly recognized in data breach statutes, with differentiated provisions and reporting methodologies.

-- Data rendered unusable by encryption, redaction, or any other security method or technology should be considered out of the scope of data breach policy because the risks of harm are not cognizable.
+- Data rendered unusable by encryption, redaction, or any other security method or technology should be considered out of the scope of data breach reporting requirements because the risks of harm are not cognizable.

-- Data breach policy should only impact an entity if their network or system has been breached and acquisition of personally identifiable information has occurred.
-Reporting requirements that relate to unsuccessful attempts are not risk-based and will waste limited resources.
+- Data breach notification policy should only impact an entity if their network or system has been breached and acquisition of personally identifiable information has occurred.
+Reporting requirements that relate to unsuccessful attempts are not risk-based, will waste limited resources, and result in cumbersome contractual terms that create friction without providing any substantive benefits to data subjects.
 Entities should not be held responsible for, or be required to rectify, breaches outside of their control or responsibility.

-- The statutory definition of personally identifiable information should be limited to information that, if compromised, could lead to identity theft or other substantial harm.
+- The statutory definition of personally identifiable information should be limited to only a subset of “personal information” covered by applicable data privacy laws.
+That subset should be personally identifiable information that, if compromised, could lead to identity theft or other substantial harm.

 - Public safety entities should be provided the appropriate level of resources to help deter, identify, track, and punish this criminal behavior.

-- Private rights of action, civil penalties, and other tools to encourage litigation will reduce the effectiveness of a data breach standard without providing substantive breach protections.
+- Private rights of action, civil penalties, and other tools to encourage litigation will reduce the effectiveness of a data breach notification standard by discouraging reporting without providing substantive breach protections.

 - Companies should have adequate time for internal or external investigations, including by law enforcement, to determine the nature of an incident and whether it constitutes a data breach.